Pork Faggots were the meatballs I grew up with, a staple of the Midlands in the UK have sadly fallen out of favour but I

 Growing up faggots and mash always came from the freezer, well the faggots anyway… And the brand name was Mr Brains faggots, so here you go Mr Brians faggots for you!

 The dish is very much a regionally influenced.
 I’m from the Midlands pretty much the heartland of these wonderful meatballs.

 However, if you head a little bit further north, not to far maybe a hundred miles or so they are called ducks.

-There is also something fairly similar in Hungary, only larger and that is called a cipő, which means shoe or slipper.
+There is also something fairly similar in Hungary.
+They are larger and called a cipő, which means shoe or slipper.